harmsm/roboDOD/README.md

 rpyBot
 =======

-software for controlling a robot via a raspberry pi
+Software for controlling a robot via a raspberry pi

 #Notes: